Rock and Roll Hall of Fame: Library and archives

-Criticism
+Criticism and controversy

-The most frequent criticism of the Hall of Fame is that the nomination process is controlled by a few individuals who are not themselves musicians, such as founders Jann Wenner and Suzan Evans, and writer Dave Marsh, reflecting their personal tastes rather than public opinion as a whole.
-A former member of the nominations board once commented that "At one point Suzan Evans lamented the choices being made because there weren't enough big names that would sell tickets to the dinner.
+A frequent criticism of the hall of fame is that the nomination process is controlled by a small number of individuals who are not themselves musicians, such as founders Jann Wenner and Suzan Evans, and writer Dave Marsh, reflecting their personal tastes rather than public opinion as a whole.
+A former member of the nominations board once commented that "at one point Suzan Evans lamented the choices being made because there weren't enough big names that would sell tickets to the dinner.
 That was quickly remedied by dropping one of the doo-wop groups being considered in favor of a 'name' artist ...
 I saw how certain pioneering artists of the '50s and early '60s were shunned because there needed to be more name power on the list, resulting in '70s superstars getting in before the people who made it possible for them.
 Some of those pioneers still aren't in today."
-Sister Rosetta Tharpe is often considered "The Godmother/Grandmother of Rock & Roll", but was not chosen for induction until 2017.
-Velvet Underground drummer Maureen Tucker has dismissed the Hall of Fame as the "Hall of Lame" despite the band being inducted a couple of years prior to the remark.
+Sister Rosetta Tharpe is often regarded as the godmother of rock and roll, but was not chosen for induction until 2017.
+Velvet Underground drummer Maureen Tucker has dismissed the hall of fame as the "Hall of Lame" despite the band being inducted a few years prior to the remark.

 There was also criticism of the opacity in the selection process.
 Janet Morrissey of The New York Times wrote:

 With fame and money at stake, it's no surprise that a lot of backstage lobbying goes on.
-Why any particular act is chosen in any particular year is a mystery to performers as well as outsiders, and committee members want to keep it that way, as confirmed by the chairman of the nominating committee, Jon Landau: "We've done a good job of keeping the proceedings nontransparent.
+Why any particular act is chosen in any particular year is a mystery to performers as well as outsiders, and committee members say they want to keep it that way.

+The chairman of the nominating committee, Jon Landau, confirmed: "We've done a good job of keeping the proceedings nontransparent.
 It all dies in the room."